lightlace/cpp-docs.de-de/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parameter

-`sub` Der Index der teilübereinstimmung.
+*Sub* der Index der teilübereinstimmung.

 ### <a name="remarks"></a>Hinweise